jinhedev/MultiTask/README.md

 # MultiTask

 _This is a todo app for iOS.
-MultiTask focuses on providing its, err..., todo list service with or without the dependency of Internet._
+MultiTask focuses on providing its, err..., todo list service.
+It also serves as a case study for iOS development in general.
+This project covers topics from UI, Persistent Storage, Architecture, Continuous Integration, UnitTest & UITest to a few other miscelanueous items such as Fabric._

 Download on the [App Store](https://itunes.apple.com/us/app/multitask/id1271187729?ls=1&mt=8).